ibm-cloud-docs/openshift/openshift_versions_changelog.md

 ### Changelog for worker node fix pack 3.11.232_1555_openshift, released 6 July 2020
 {: #311232_1555}

 The following table shows the changes that are included in the worker node fix pack update `3.11.232_1555_openshift`.
-Worker node patch updates can be applied by updating or reloading the worker node.
+Worker node patch updates can be applied by updating or reloading the worker node
 {: shortdesc}

 | Component | Previous | Current | Description |